chiramiso/devenv/README.md

 ### 2. Set Up Project Symlinks

-Run the setup script to create symlinks for all projects in the parent directory:
+Run the setup script to create symlinks for all or some projects in the parent directory:

 ```bash
 make setup